 Regeneron Pharmaceuticals (REGN)

-Regeneron (NASDAQ:REGN), which is getting better known for its blockbuster drug Dupixent, broke out of a downtrend in October.
-Investors correctly bet that it would report a strong quarter.
-And it did just that on Nov.
-5.
+Regeneron (NASDAQ:REGN), which is getting better known for its blockbuster drug Dupixent, broke out of a downtrend late last year and hasn’t stopped growing.

 Regeneron continues to develop drugs in the oncology market.
 It launched Libtayo, an anti-PD-1 therapy that treats cutaneous squamous cell carcinoma.
 It also has new data from Libtayo in treating lung cancer.